sosga/larn/README.md

-<b>Updates:</b><br\>
-Don't raise bugs for this branch.
-It's right now purely alpha experimentation and won't be stable for a long long time.

-~Gibbon

 <b>Future Planned Changes</b><br\>
 * Make it harder.
 I find Larn to be very easy, in comparison to other games in the genre.
   I also dislike cheaters with the save files, so soon, I am removing the save/load code from the game.